Cholera: Vaccination

 One injectable vaccine was found to be effective for two to three years.
 The protective efficacy was 28% lower in children less than five years old.
 However, as of 2010, it has limited availability.
 Work is under way to investigate the role of mass vaccination.
 The WHO recommends immunization of high-risk groups, such as children and people with HIV, in countries where this disease is endemic.
 If people are immunized broadly, herd immunity results, with a decrease in the amount of contamination in the environment.

 WHO recommends that oral cholera vaccination be considered in areas where the disease is endemic (with seasonal peaks), as part of the response to outbreaks, or in a humanitarian crisis during which the risk of cholera is high.
-Oral Cholera Vaccine (OCV) has been recognized as an adjunct tool for prevention and control of cholera.
-The World Health Organization (WHO) has prequalified three bivalent cholera vaccines—Dukoral (SBL Vaccines), containing a non-toxic B-subunit of cholera toxin and providing protection against V. cholerae O1; and two vaccines developed using the same transfer of technology—ShanChol (Shantha Biotec) and Euvichol (EuBiologics Co.), which have bivalent O1 and O139 oral killed cholera vaccines.
+OCV has been recognized as an adjunct tool for prevention and control of cholera.
+The WHO has prequalified three bivalent cholera vaccines—Dukoral (SBL Vaccines), containing a non-toxic B-subunit of cholera toxin and providing protection against V. cholerae O1; and two vaccines developed using the same transfer of technology—ShanChol (Shantha Biotec) and Euvichol (EuBiologics Co.), which have bivalent O1 and O139 oral killed cholera vaccines.
 Oral cholera vaccination could be deployed in a diverse range of situations from cholera-endemic areas and locations of humanitarian crises, but no clear consensus exists.